top of page

 Twenty-one observations from the last Thirty years of my life:

 1. Life communicates always.
 It finds a way to get your attention.
 First it sends a message.
-When ignored, it sends a crisis.
-When ignored, it sends a disaster.
+When that is ignored, it sends a crisis.
+When that is also ignored, it sends a disaster.
 You need to decide what gets your attention quickly.

-2. Sometimes, well-meaning people with good intentions could end up hurting you.
+2. Sometimes, well-meaning people with good intentions can end up hurting you.
 It’s not about fault picking.
-The sooner you can establish yourself as a solid, self-regulated person -the better it is for all.
+The sooner you can establish yourself as a solid, self-regulated person, the better it is for all.

 3. “Common sense” is unique to each person.
 That is common!